 March 15, the designated birthday of The American Legion, is the day in 1919 when the first American Legion caucus, held by members of the American Expeditionary Force, convened in Paris.
 Much as the birthday of the United States is celebrated on July 4 – for the day in 1776 when revolting patriots declared the independence of the British colonies and the spirit of America was born – March 15 is the date on which the Legion came to life.

 The American Legion is a Veterans Service Organization, also known as a VSO.
 It is “the nation’s largest” wartime veterans service organization.
-It is a nationwide veterans service organization that offers many local programs as well as national efforts to support wounded warriors and their families.
+It is a nationwide VSO that offers a large number of local programs as well as national efforts to support wounded warriors and their families.
 It is a non-partisan and non-profit organization that participates in fundraising, activism, and advocacy for veterans, and has a grass-roots effort to get the attention of lawmakers in Washington D.C.
 It is run on volunteer efforts and its success “depends entirely” on its volunteers.

 - To uphold and defend the Constitution of the United States of America